AccedePro/EndSMPTweaks/README.md

 **Minecraft Version: (1.16.5)**

-EndSMPTweaks is a Minecraft plugin designed to make ender dragon battles more fair on survival-multiplayer servers.
+EndSMPTweaks is a Minecraft Paper server plugin designed to make ender dragon battles more fair on survival-multiplayer servers.

 There is no plugin config file as I attempted to make this plugin as lightweight as possible but there are some key features: